ItsRatcha/AS2/README.md

 - [x] Create a staff group (staffs and admin have unlimited booking and can delete bookings)
 - [x] Jump to "my booking" page after book.
 - [x] Users can only have one booking at a time.
-- [ ] Rooms page with placeholder image.
+- [x] Rooms page with placeholder image.
 - [x] Tab icon.
-- [ ] Links to repo, contract at the bottom of sidebar.
+- [ ] Links to repo, contract and admin page at the bottom of sidebar.
+- [ ] Each room has its own page showing time available and have booking option.
-- [ ] Admin dashboard(Django Builtin) tab on sidebar
+- [ ] Homepage have a slideshow of rooms

 ## How to run
 1. Git clone the repository